How deep was your love for Saturday Night Fever in Sunderland

 Whether it was Stayin Alive, How Deep Is Your Love, More Than A Woman or If I Can’t Have You - you couldn’t miss the influence of the American mega-hit movie.

 In fact, according to the Sunderland Echo at the time, the fever had reached “epidemic proportions.”

 So today, Wearside Echoes takes a look at that fantastic period when Tony Manero - played by John Travolta - swapped his job as a paint store clerk for weekends of dancing the night away.

 We all remember the hits such as Night On Disco Mountain, Night Fever and Disco Inferno.

-“The youngest is nine and I have over40s and a 50-year-old all wanting to get the fever.”
+“The youngest is nine and I have over forties and a fifty year old all wanting to get the fever.”

 Mattie learned the dance from Americans running a special £1-an-hour course in London.

-She said she was confident that the current rage would rival the rock ‘n’ roll era, the Twist, the Shake and even the Charleston.
+She said she was confident that the current rage would rival the rock and roll era, the twist, the shake and even the Charleston.